qarmin/czkawka/instructions/Instruction.md

 # Instruction
 ## Basic Informations
-As I write before, Czkawka is fast, powerful and EASY to use.

 Czkawka for now contains two independent frontends - Console and Graphical interface which share the core module which contains basic and common functions used by each frontend.

 Using Rust language without unsafe code, helps to create safe, fast with small resource requirements.